 Local governance group

-These support the establishment of Children's Teams and support and govern their operation at a local level.
-Each group is made up of community leaders and local agencies and organisations.
+The Local Governance Group (LGG) supports and governs the operation of their local Children’s Team.
+Each group is made up of community leaders from local iwi, agencies and organisations.
 Ultimately they make sure teams have what they need to work with at-risk tamariki and their whānau.

 Children's Team Panel